 - How can we mitigate the origins and delivery of phishing attacks?
 (Foy Shiver, Anti-Phishing Working Group, Atlanta, Georgia)

 [15:00 - 16:10] Session D

-Bright Internet Business Models for Cloud, e-mails and Portal Services
+Bright Internet Business Models

 Are the cloud and e-mail services abused as a source of cybercrimes, and did the portal spaces mislead the societal opinions?
 How serious are these problems and how to fight against them?
 Can the Principles of Bright Internet fundamentally ameliorate these problems?
 How were the bots abused to distort political issues?
 Can the Bright Internet based cloud, e-mail and portal be market driven business models?
 What are the real world cases with this perspective?

 Session Chair: Dan J. Kim, University of North Texas

 - How to Fight Cybercrimes on the Cloud?
 (Mari Heiser, IBM Cloud)

 - Bot-Driven Opinion Rigging Scandal: Druking Experience on a Portal Naver in South Korea (Sangpil Han, Arizona State University)